-A commonly used tool at the Cisco command line is the access list (ACL).
-At their simplest, access lists are collections of IP addresses that are used by a router, switch or firewall to identify network traffic that must be handled in a special way.
+A commonly used tool at the Cisco command line is the access control list (ACL).
+At their simplest, access control lists are collections of IP addresses that are used by a router, switch, or a firewall to identify network traffic that must be handled in a special way.
 Cisco and other network vendors use ACLs for many different purposes.

-This blog post will focus on IOS access lists as used on Cisco routers, although much of this discussion applies to Cisco switches as well.
-Firewalls also use access lists, but in a more specific way than the many purposes we’ll describe here.
+This article focuses on IOS access control lists as used on Cisco routers, although much of this discussion applies to Cisco switches as well.
+Firewalls also use access control lists, but in a more specific way than the many purposes, we’ll describe here.

 - Securing traffic flowing through a network device.
-Access lists are one of the tools a router or firewall uses to decide whether or not to forward traffic.
-If the ACL permits the flow, the traffic is forwarded; if not, the traffic is dropped.
+Access control lists are one of the tools a router or firewall uses to decide whether or not to forward traffic.
+If the ACL permits the flow, the traffic is forwarded; if not, the traffic’s dropped.

 - Securing traffic flowing to a network device.
-A network device can use access lists to determine if a particular IP address should be allowed to log into the management interface.
+A network device can use ACLs to determine if a particular IP address should be allowed to log into the management interface.

 - Filtering routing updates.
-Sometimes it’s desirable for a router to only advertise a subset of routes outbound to its neighbor, or to filter the routes coming inbound to a neighbor.
-ACLs can be used to describe which routes should be treated normally and which should be filtered.
+Sometimes, you want a router to only advertise a subset of routes outbound to its neighbor, or to filter the routes coming inbound to a neighbor.
+ACLs can be used to define which routes should be treated normally and which should be filtered.

-- For many other network device applications, access lists are used simply to identify interesting traffic.
-Several different processes running on a network device need to know what traffic is interesting to them.
+- To identify interesting traffic.
+Several different processes running on network devices need to know what traffic is interesting to them.
 For example, network address translation (NAT) needs to know which traffic should be translated from one IP to another.
 Custom routing (aka policy-based routing) needs to know which traffic should be forwarded according to the policy, and which can be forwarded via the standard routing table.
-Quality of service (QoS) policies use ACLs, among other techniques, to determine which traffic is subject to which QoS treatment.
-IPsec VPN tunnels use ACLs to know which traffic should be encrypted or decrypted.
+Quality of service (QoS) policies use ACLs, to determine which traffic is subject to which QoS treatment.
+VPN tunnels use ACLs to know which traffic should be encrypted or decrypted.

 Different ACLs are used for different purposes.
-Ergo, there are many different types of access lists.
-Let’s take a look at a few of the access list types that Cisco defines for IOS.
+Let’s take a look at a few of the access control list types that Cisco defines for IOS:

-- Standard.
-A standard ACL creates a list of IP addresses or IP address ranges.
-Standard access lists are the simplest type of ACL.
+- Standard ACL creates a list of IP addresses or IP address ranges.
+Standard access control lists are the simplest type of ACL.

-- Extended.
-As the name implies, an extended ACL has more capability than a standard ACL.
+- Extended ACL has more capability than a standard ACL.
 An extended ACL lists source and destination IP address pairs, and can even include what sort of traffic is flowing between the pairs.
 For example, an extended ACL could have an access control entry (ACE) identifying source IP address 10.100.200.3 talking to destination IP address 126.96.36.199 on port UDP 53.
 Extended ACLs offer fine control for traffic matching.
 Even more detailed matches are possible, such as matching on TCP flags or type-of-service values.

-- IPv6 access lists are similar to extended ACLs, but are used specifically for IPv6 addresses.
+- IPv6 access control lists are similar to extended ACLs but are used specifically for IPv6 addresses.

-- MAC access lists allow the filtering of traffic using the Ethernet MAC address of the traffic instead of the IP address.
-MAC ACLs are rarely used in production networks, but illustrate the power and flexibility available to network administrators.
+- MAC access control lists allow the filtering of traffic using the Ethernet MAC address of the traffic instead of the IP address.
+MAC ACLs are rarely used in production networks but illustrate the power and flexibility available to network administrators.

 There are several other kinds of access lists in the IOS world, including reflexive, lock and key, and MPLS.
-We don’t need to go through them all here; it’s sufficient for now to recognize that there are many different kinds of ACLs for different purposes.
-That said, the majority of Cisco IOS processes will use standard or extended ACLs, as well as prefix-lists, to identify traffic.
+We don’t need to go through them all here.
+It’s enough, for now, to recognize that there are many different kinds of ACLs for different purposes.
+That said, the majority of Cisco IOS processes will use standard or extended ACLs, as well as prefix lists, to identify traffic.

-- Remember that by itself, an access list accomplishes nothing.
+- An access list accomplishes nothing on its own.
 In other words, creating an ACL does not impact traffic in any way.
 An access list must be applied to something before it’s effective.
-I’ve seen some administrators scared to create an access list, thinking it might impact traffic.
+I’ve seen some administrators scared to create an access control list, thinking it might impact traffic.
 I’ve seen others create the access list and think the job was done, even though it was never applied to any part of the router configuration.
 We’ll illustrate this situation in an example at the end of this blog post.

 - Unused access lists should be cleaned up.
 There’s nothing more confusing when reviewing a router configuration than looking through an ACL, only to discover that it’s not used in the configuration.
 ACLs that are unused and won’t be used in the future should be deleted from the device configuration.

-- Some access lists must consider directionality.
-Depending on the application, access lists are applied in a specific direction.
+- Some ACLs must consider directionality.
+Depending on the application, access control lists are applied in a specific direction.
 For example, an access list filtering traffic flowing through an interface will be applied either into or out of that interface.
 It’s easy to write the ACEs backwards if you aren’t paying attention to directionality.

-- The last access control entry of any access list denies all traffic, and might be invisible.
+- The last entry in any ACL denies all traffic, and might be invisible.
 All ACLs have an ACE at the very bottom that denies all traffic.
-You don’t have to write the ACE that does this; the access list implicitly does it for you.
+You don’t have to write the ACE that does this; the access control list implicitly does it for you.
 This is critical to understand when implementing an access list.
 If the ACL you wrote does not explicitly permit traffic in the higher ACEs, then the implicit “deny everything” ACE at the bottom of the ACL will surely drop the traffic.
 This can be easy to forget, as the “deny any” is implied, and therefore won’t show up in the configuration.

-What are some examples of access lists in action?
+What are some examples of ACLs in action?